ard35/Laser-Security-System/README.md

 If correct, the system will turn OFF, a yellow LED and a shell message of "System OFF" will be produced.
 Re-run the program to initiate the system to ON once more.

 A picture of the schematics are included, along with the original Fritzing file.
 This program does need the inclusion of the Keypad library.
-I did not write this code, but I have attached it.
+I did not write this library, but I have attached it.

 **School Project**